0x19/gonomics/README.md

 Nomics Website : https://nomics.com/
 Nomics API Doc : https://nomics.com/docs

 Nomics provides professional-grade market data APIs to institutional crypto investors and exchanges.
-To our luck, this awesome sleek APIs can be accessed freely through their free plan as well.
+To our luck, some of this awesome sleek APIs can be accessed freely through their free plan as well.
 So here is Go client for you to further enrich the whole experience.

 **Note:** This is an unofficial effort, so some new API's included / changed ones in nomics may not reflect here in this client immediately, so be always check the official doc once, before checking in this client into your application.